The Sanctuary in Heaven

 The Sanctuary in Heaven is the plan of salvation made plain for all the heavenly hosts to see.
 The Lord has also opened it up, in figure in the form of the earthly Sanctuary, for all mankind to see - nothing is hidden.

-He then, at the appropriate time, entered the Most Holy in Heaven to begin His final ministry to eradicate the sin of the redeemed.
+Then, at the appropriate time, Christ entered the Most Holy in Heaven to begin His final Ministry: to eradicate the sin of the redeemed.

 Throughout His ministry in Heaven Christ has been at the right hand of the Father.
-Thus both the Father and the Son are together involved closely in the heavenly ministrations for fallen mankind.
+Thus both the Father and the Son are together involved closely in saving fallen mankind.

-We may therefore have absolute confidence that everything possible has been done to save us - it is up to us whether or not we are saved.
+We may therefore have absolute confidence that everything possible has been done to save us - it is up to us, by accepting or refusing Grace, whether or not we are saved.

 List of Studies